Apheresis: Intermittent flow centrifugation

 Intermittent flow centrifugation (IFC) works in cycles, taking blood, spinning/processing it and then giving back the unused parts to the donor in a bolus.
 The main advantage is a single venipuncture site.
-It does require a larger extracorporeal volume, and takes significantly longer to perform the procedure via IFC.
-As such, it is less likely to be used for therapeutic reasons, and is often seen in Donation Center settings.
-To stop the blood from coagulating, anticoagulant is automatically mixed with the blood as it is pumped from the body into the apheresis machine.
+It does require a larger extracorporeal volume and takes significantly longer to perform the procedure via IFC.
+As a result, it is less commonly used for therapeutic purposes and is more frequently found in Donation Center settings.
+To stop the blood from coagulating, an anticoagulant is automatically mixed with the blood as it is pumped from the body into the apheresis machine.

 Centrifugation variables

 The centrifugation process itself has four variables that can be controlled to selectively remove desired components.
-The first is spin speed and bowl diameter, the second is "sit time" in centrifuge, the third is solutes added, and the fourth is not as easily controllable: plasma volume and cellular content of the donor.
-The end product in most cases is the classic sedimented blood sample with the RBCs at the bottom, the buffy coat of platelets and WBCs (lymphocytes/granulocytes, PMNs, basophils, eosinophils/monocytes) in the middle and the plasma on top.
+The first is spin speed and bowl diameter, the second is "sit time" in the centrifuge, the third is solutes added, and the fourth is not as easily controllable: plasma volume and cellular content of the donor.
+The result in most cases is the classic sedimented blood sample with the RBCs at the bottom, the buffy coat of platelets and WBCs (lymphocytes, granulocytes, monocytes) in the middle and the plasma on top.